-It bakes up with a nice dome, freezes beautifully, and slices neatly with no crumbs.
+This pumpkin bread recipe makes a loaf that bakes up with a nice dome.
+It freezes beautifully and slices neatly with no crumbs.
 Plus each slice fits quite nicely into the sealable food bags I bought off Amazon a while back, so I can cut individual slices and give them to friends.

 - 2 teaspoons baking soda